Muscles of the leg

 - The lateral (fibular) compartment, which houses the fibularis longus and fibularis brevis muscles.
 The major function of this compartment is to evert the foot.

 - The posterior (plantar flexor) compartment, which is divided into the superficial and deep parts.
 The former contains the triceps surae (gastrocnemius + soleus), and plantaris muscles, while the latter consists of the popliteus, tibialis posterior, flexor digitorum longus and flexor hallucis longus muscles.
-The main function of this compartment is to plantar flex the foot.
+The main function of this compartment is plantarflexion of the foot at the ankle joint.

 The video below will provide you with an overview of the muscles of the leg.

-For a more detailed look at the groups of muscles of the leg, watch the videos below.
+For a more detailed look at the groups of muscles of the leg, take a look at the videos below.

 Take a quiz

-Now that you learned all you need to know about the muscles of the leg, check your knowledge by taking our quiz.
+Now that you learned all you need to know about the muscles of the leg, check your knowledge by taking a quiz.

-To finetune which aspects of the lower limb you want to focus on, try out our customizable quiz:
+To finetune which aspects of the lower limb you want to focus on, try out the customizable quiz below.

 Deep part: Popliteus, tibialis posterior, flexor digitorum longus, flexor hallucis longus